JonasReich/OpenUnrealUtilities/README.md

 # Open Unreal Utilities
 The Open Unreal Utilities plugin is a general purpose utility plugin for Unreal Engine 4.

+## 1.0 TODOs
+The following tasks must be adressed before we can release a 1.0 version:

+- [ ] Add style guides for Blueprint code
+- [ ] Add functional testing utilities
+- [ ] Check if we need some gameplay debugger utils

 ## Contents
 So far the plugin mainly contains runtime utilities and some automated testing helpers.
 These utilities include: